RealImage/bifrost/README.md

 ### [`bouncer`](cmd/bouncer)

 `bouncer` is a simple mTLS reverse proxy suitable for local development.
-If client authentication succeeds, bouncer proxies the requests to the backend url.
+If client authentication succeeds, bouncer proxies the request to the backend url.
 The client's TLS certificate is available in the `x-amzn-request-context` header.

 Bouncer will log TLS Pre-Master secrets to a file if the `SSLKEYLOGFILE`